 According to staff, the maps associated with the Arboretum have not been updated in years to reflect additions and removals.

+Virtually none of an estimated 10,000 plus trees maintained on the 1,000 acres of park land have been entered into database format.
 Action is needed to include the Arboretum and its vast collection in discussions about maintenance and updating the woody collection records.
 We recommend that Parks management:

-Include in its updates to the BBG Master Plan and collection policies a discussion of how the Arboretum's woody collection inventory needs are to be addressed.
+16. Include in its updates to the BBG Master Plan and collection policies a discussion of how the Arboretum's woody collection inventory needs are to be addressed.